This post contains affiliate links for your convenience. View our full disclosure policy here.

 Exclude one of those components and children may suffer in their math skills and experience unnecessary difficulty in learning math.

-Developing number sense is just the fist step to effective mathematics instruction.
-Following this, in the next few months, will be more posts about the five disciplines of math and how teachers can be sure to include each within their math instruction.
+Developing number sense is just the first step to effective mathematics instruction.
+Following this will be more posts about the five disciplines of math and how teachers can be sure to include each within their math instruction.

 What is Number Sense?